-If you have developed tennis elbow at work and believe it’s because your employer has been negligent you may be entitled to make a tennis elbow compensation claim.
+The medical term for tennis elbow is Epicondylitis and employers have a duty of care to their workforce to have in place the necessary health and safety regulations to protect this from happening.
+Importantly, if you have developed tennis elbow at work and believe it’s because your employer has been negligent, you may be eligible to make a tennis elbow compensation claim.

 - What Is Tennis Elbow?

 Common symptoms of tennis elbow include: